 to meet us at #WILMI 2020.

 There's no shortage of advice about meetings out there, but what really matters?
 What simple steps can be put into action to make meetings more productive?

-Every organization has to figure out how to make meetings productive.
+Every organization has to figure out how to make its meetings more productive.
 It's a complex challenge.
-To be effective, each meeting needs to engage the individual talents of the people involved, work to achieve the organization's specific goals for the moment and do so in a way that's both culturally relevant and contextually sensitive to the world around it.
+To be effective, each meeting should aim to engage the individual talents of the attendees involved, work to achieve the organization's specific goals for the moment and do so in a way that's both culturally relevant and contextually sensitive to the world around it.
 Not an easy feat.

-So how can your organization meet better?
-Here are three ways high-performing organizations make meetings productive:1.
-Set clear expectations for all meetings
+So how can your organization make its meetings more productive?
+Following are three ways high-performing organizations make meetings better.

 Meeting norms, ground rules and guidelines set the foundation for building an effective meeting habit.
-They often include things like use of an agenda and keeping meetings on time.
+These norms often include things like use of an agenda and keeping meetings on time.
 Whatever your rules, the leadership team must follow them.
-The way the leadership group meets sets the real standard everyone else follows.2.
-Document and share meeting results
+The way the leadership group meets sets the real standard everyone else follows.

 There are 16 different types of business meetings, and each has a purpose.
 A regular team meeting is good for confirming progress and identifying problems, but it's a lousy place to make a big decision.
 Big decisions demand a dedicated decision-making meeting.
 Similarly, the initial meeting with a prospective client (or funder) should look very different from the meeting where you ink the deal.
 Each of these pivotal meetings can be optimized to drive the results your company needs.

 High-performance organizations know the type of meetings they need to run and how to run each one well.
 Each meeting gets a name and becomes "the way" that kind of work gets done.
 For example, the team's check-in meeting becomes "the huddle."
 The meeting to impress prospective clients early in the sales cycle becomes a "services briefing."
 Anything called simply a "meeting" isn't specific enough.